Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections: Numerical Results

 \section{Numerical Results}

 The simulation and analytical results are provided first to evaluate the performance of DLDD with gain-phase defects, where the root mean squared error (RMSE) and SDR are employed to evaluate the localisation accuracy and communication performance.
 Afterwards, the performance of the alternating MLE-MLE algorithm and the joint MUSIC-MLE algorithm for JLDD is provided, where RMSE and symbol error rate (SER) are respectively utilised to evaluate the localisation and decoding performance.
 The simulation parameters can be found in Table \ref{sim par}, where param. denotes parameter.
 For each simulation point, a number of $10^3$ Monte Carlo tests are performed.
-Note that the distance from all drones to the BS is 100 $\mathrm{m} $ except Fig. \ref{powerallocation} as Fig. \ref{powerallocation} is used to explore the effect of different ranges on the performance of DLDD.
-In addition, we consider a BS composed of $M\times N=8\times 8$ in Figs. \ref{errorseffect}-\ref{tradeoff}, $M\times N=7\times 7$ in Figs. \ref{Convergence}-\ref{larger errors}, and $M\times N=6\times 6$ in Figs. \ref{newalgorithms}-\ref{newalgorithm_errors}.
-DLDD with $l\!=\!1$ is considered in Figs. \ref{errorseffect}- \ref{powerallocation}, while DLDD with $l\!=\!5$ is employed in Fig. \ref{tradeoff} for $l \leq L$.
+In addition, DLDD with $l\!=\!1$ is considered in Figs. \ref{errorseffect}-\ref{larger errors}, while DLDD with $l\!=\!5$ is employed in Fig. \ref{tradeoff} for $l \leq L$.
 DLDD with $l\!=\!1$ and DLDD with $l\!=\!5$ indicate the data symbols in Fig. \ref{ISAC diagram} are decoded by using the estimated location parameters with $l\!=\!1$ pilot and $l\!=\!5$ pilots.